 Top 10 Science Fiction Magazines

-This is a professional magazine that began publishing in 1949 which makes it the second oldest continually publishing science fiction magazines in the country.
-They have one up on the oldest however, popularity.
+This professional magazine began publishing in 1949, making it the second oldest continually publishing science fiction magazine in the country.
+They have one up on the most senior, however, in popularity.
 The publication is tremendously popular.
-It is the most widely read science fiction magazine in the country.
-It is consistently outstanding and publishing outstanding authors like (from their site) “Stephen King’s Dark Tower, Daniel Keyes’s Flowers for Algernon, and Walter M. Miller’s A Canticle for Leibowitz.”
+It is the most widely read science fiction magazie in the country.
+It consistently publishes outstanding authors like (from their site) “Stephen King’s Dark Tower, Daniel Keyes’s Flowers for Algernon, and Walter M. Miller’s A Canticle for Leibowitz.”
 This magazine is the cream of the alien crop.”
-Fantasy & Science Fiction magazines represents all of what’s best in science fiction today.
-The publication has an Alexa rating of about 135,000.
+Fantasy & Science Fiction magazines represent all of what’s best in science fiction today.

-This is a professional magazine that began publishing started publishing 1930 and is as they say “often considered the magazine where science fiction grew up.”
-They do it very well and have published many outstanding science fiction authors including “Isaac Asimov, Robert A. Heinlein, Poul Anderson, Spider Robinson, Lois McMaster Bujold, and Michael F. Flynn.”
-The publication is the oldest science fiction magazine in the country, and they are consistently nominated for award after award.
-This publication has done an unequivocal job over the last 80 years of keeping great science fiction writing alive in print.
-They have an Alexa rating of about 691,000.
+This professional magazine began publishing in 1930 and is, as they say, “often considered the magazine where science fiction grew up.”
+They do it well and have published many outstanding science fiction authors, including “Isaac Asimov, Robert A. Heinlein, Poul Anderson, Spider Robinson, Lois McMaster Bujold, and Michael F. Flynn.”
+The publication is the oldest science fiction magazine in the country and consistently wins awards.
+This publication has done an unequivocal job over the last 80 years of keeping excellent science fiction literature alive in print.

-This is a professional magazine that began publishing began publishing in 1977 and is simply a high quality science fiction magazine that showcases some of the best in science fiction today.
-They publish great authors and the publication is one of the best science fiction magazines ever published, hands down.
-They have an Alexa rating of about 304,000,
+This professional magazine began publishing in 1977 and is a high-quality science fiction magazine showcasing some of the best in science fiction today.
+They publish great authors, and the publication is one of the best science fiction magazines ever published.

-Began publishing in 2000.
-They are a very popular online science fiction magazine.
+It began publishing in 2000.
+Strange Horizons is a popular online science fiction magazine.
 In 2007 they were nominated for a Hugo award.
-Works from their issues are consistently chosen for inclusion in many national anthologies.
+Works from their issues consistently are included in national anthologies.
 They are a science fiction magazine of the best kind.
 Strange Horizons represents where science fiction magazines are going in the future.
-The publication has an Alexa rating of about 200,000.

-Began publishing in 1982.
-They are the longest running science fiction magazine in the UK.
-They have published many greats including: “Brian Aldiss, Sarah Ash, Michael Moorcock, Bruce Sterling, William Gibson, M. John Harrison, Stephen Baxter, Iain M Banks, J.G.
+It began publishing in 1982.
+Interzone is the longest-running science fiction magazine in the UK.
+They have published many greats, including: “Brian Aldiss, Sarah Ash, Michael Moorcock, Bruce Sterling, William Gibson, M. John Harrison, Stephen Baxter, Iain M Banks, J.G.
 Ballard, Kim Newman, Alastair Reynolds, Harlan Ellison, Greg Egan,” and many more.
-They are an outstanding magazine that has fought the odds to keep science fiction alive.
-Has an Alexa rating of about 1.4 million.
+They are a fabulous magazine that has fought the odds to keep science fiction alive.

 7. Weird Tales

 Weird Tales began publishing in 1923.
-They stop publishing a couple of times and started again in in 1988 and was “revamped” in 2007.
+They stopped publishing several times, started again in 1988, and were “revamped” in 2007.
 They are currently publishing speculative fiction.

-Clarkesworld is the newest magazines on our list established in 2006, but the magazine came on in a blaze of glory.
-They have won many many awards in the science fiction world, and they publish a yearly chapbook of all the stories that have appeared in their magazine.
-Clarkesworld is where we hope science fiction magazines are going.
-It is professionally done, full of outstanding science fiction writing, and devoted to creating a presence on the web and in the real world.
-Everyone science fiction writer trying to publish their stories should give series consideration to this magazine.
-They have an Alexa rating of about 1.1 million.
+Clarkesworld is the newest magazine on our list, established in 2006, but the magazine came on in a blaze of glory.
+They have won many awards in the science fiction world, and they publish a yearly chapbook of all the stories that have appeared in their magazine.
+Clarkesworld is where science fiction magazines are going—professionally done, full of outstanding science fiction writing, and devoted to creating a presence on the web and in the real world.
+Every science fiction writer trying to publish their stories should consider this magazine seriously.